 EPFO EO Topper Karan Raghav has secured All India Rank #1 in the examination that was held in the year 2017.
 He is a personality that has been inspiring many these days.
-He graduated doing his business studies in the Year 2012 and had been a UPSC aspirant and he gave five attempts at UPSC.
+He graduated from doing his business studies in the Year 2012 and had been a UPSC aspirant he gave five attempts at UPSC.
 He cleared prelims each time.
 So you can talk about the perseverance that he has.
-He gave mains examination five times.
+He gave the main examination five times.
 So again, he did not lose hope.
-He took another shot at an UPSC exam, EPFO EO and did really well in it securing all India rank one at this particular examination.
-In this blog we’ll take look into the life of UPSC EPFO EO Topper Karan Raghav.
+He took another shot at a UPSC exam, EPFO EO, and did really well in it securing an India rank one at this particular examination.
+In this blog, we’ll take look into the life of UPSC EPFO EO Topper Karan Raghav.

 Table of Contents